hack3rs.ca network-security

 Tool Guide: Nmap

-Run repeatable discovery and version checks for externally reachable services.
+Run repeatable discovery and version checks against externally reachable services — use consistent flags and output formats so drift comparison is reliable.

 CLI Workflows and Operator Notes